h2oai/h2o-3/h2o-docs/src/product/faq/general.rst

 --------------

+**Does H2O support GPUs?**

+H2O supports GPUs as part of our H2O4GPU and Deep Water offerings.

+- Refer to the `H2O4GPU README <https://github.com/h2oai/h2o4gpu/blob/master/README.md>` for more information about H2O4GPU.
+- Refer to the `Deep Water <https://www.h2o.ai/deep-water/>`__ product section of the H2O.ai site for more information about Deep Water.
+Users with an AWS account can also follow the `"H2O + TensorFlow on AWS GPU" <https://blog.h2o.ai/2016/07/h2o-tensorflow-on-aws-gpu/>`__ tutorial.

 **How can I continue working on a model in H2O after restarting?**

 There are a number of ways you can save your model in H2O: